socialvibe/truex-ads-docs/bluescript-reference.md

 We've created BlueScript as the true[X] creative format on the Roku platform since the built-in Roku SceneGraph XML cannot be dynamically served down, compiled, and instantiated.
 BlueScript provides us with the dynamic creative language we need to drive interactive ad experiences on behalf of our advertisers on the Roku platform.

+BlueScript is also present for HTML5 now as well, which allows the same ads for Roku and HTML5 to be easily created by simply copying over the same Bluescript code of the Layout JSON section.

-BlueScript creatives are mastered and served down by the RTB ad server as part of the `asset_args` payload of ads.
+For Roku, BlueScript creatives are mastered and served down by the RTB ad server as part of the `asset_args` payload of ads.
 The example payloads under the [`vastConfigs`](https://github.com/socialvibe/southback/tree/develop/channel_res/vastConfigs) folder in `southback` exemplify this.

+For HTML5, the RTB server also serves up the ads, but the window_url in the vast config indicates the engagement web experience for display in an iframe.
+The engagement SDK will pull in the ad payload including the layoutJSON bluescript code.
+E.g. here is a [sample vast config url](https://qa-get.truex.com/15c7f5269a09bd8c5007ba98263571dd80c458e5/vast/config?dimension_2=0&dimension_5=hilton&stream_position=preroll&stream_id=1234&network_user_id=5a9f137a-51b2-4e1a-9238-0d0ecfb26c16&env[]=html) that returns a vast config.
+Once running, with the user selecting Yes in the choice card, the ad payload is returned via an [engagement ad vars query](http://qa-serve.truex.com/engage.json?bid_info=0-FzpTVJVASph-4KyRcZJ8ihWgMxpwC6cWtjTmPSUywE6J7g4SgxagXQyuupEotjap4aJDqirZpzXoqRMtcphcUxxoQHboxj7otPH5wute5zecvVgCxnY51PFpWgEhscpneMVZS4QSWfRDXLnHP8x1z5UfiPMVaptcLSJaJAJ8YJL67sUcti6K1vvFJzC722ZbRWTmiqDUttgLAyXBtcKM24CBxMk7vVsL122ivFn43sgEAcbczkvkgCH7u1TiT&campaign_id=4349&creative_id=8245&currency_amount=1&env%5B%5D=html&impression_signature=cb80d8784964bb0cc6b4ddade7461a2cdff5aabf0f36a6010a45041d555c135d&impression_timestamp=1630694571.2783427&initials=0&internal_referring_source=08AMYXWJZUx3OA3UYWgfWA&ip=172.218.11.127&network_user_id=91a8d3ef-e93d-4b47-93c7-3261708514b7&placement_hash=15c7f5269a09bd8c5007ba98263571dd80c458e5&referrer=http%3A%2F%2Flocalhost%3A8080%2F&session_id=kDtp3T7RTp6tcOCbOhwacA&stream_id=1234&stream_id=1234&stream_position=preroll&stream_position=preroll&user_agent=Mozilla%2F5.0%20%28Macintosh%3B%20Intel%20Mac%20OS%20X%2010_15_7%29%20AppleWebKit%2F537.36%20%28KHTML%2C%20like%20Gecko%29%20Chrome%2F92.0.4515.159%20Safari%2F537.36&vault=0-YxSoUqGhh2-2GDi8oPd6PTgP675F7ezDqrQJ8wjZ9JEMHQBKERrNS5FHVPnFni3tfQj7mxTWmebH79AsaeeYtPHfoUuP7PNuKpJ7ZPzpSV4Cmdr8FeWGg4SDe&truexdm_channel=choicecard_mobile464985&iframed.mraid=1&appId=com.truex.skyline&disableWhiteops=false&disableMoat=false&ctv=1).
+The Bluescript code for the add is in the `creative_json.asset_args.layout` section.

 BlueScript carries forward the "step" paradigm introduced in TVML with the top level structure being a list of "steps" (or _cards_) one can navigate between.
-Then entry-point (first step) for true[X] ads is always `main_card`.
+For Roku, the entry-point (first step) for true[X] ads is always `main_card`.
+For HTML5, this is just a convention, the first step is initially shown regardless of its name.

-Each card contains a flat list of BlueScript elements.
+Each step card contains a flat list of BlueScript elements.
 There is implied hierarchy in the elements being instantiated and added to the scene in order they are declared.
 Thus, earlier-declared elements will be drawn _underneath_ later-declared elements, if they occupy the same drawing region.

 BlueScript elements support event handlers, enabling dynamic behavior.
 These can be used to trigger a variety of supported actions, such as controlling a video or playing sound effects.
 This is expressed as lists of behavior actions keyed on events.
-See below and `southback` repo for examples of this.
+See below and `southback` repo (for Roku) and `Skyline` repo (for HTML5) for examples of this.

 ## Overall Structure